wp-plugins/powr-image-slider/readme.txt

 = <a href='http://www.powr.io/tutorials/how-to-add-image-slider-plugin-to-your-wordpress-site'>2 MINUTE INSTALL</a> =
 <br>
 = Free Features =
-* Showcase unlimited photos and images in one seamless slider!
+* Showcase photos and images in a seamless slider!
 * Choose from expert-designed templates, or take control with custom fonts, borders, backgrounds, and more.
 * Create and add custom thumbnails previews with no extra software.
 * Easy to use design tools let you customize animations, captions, sizing, and spacing.